-We just returned from spending a week in Barcelona where we spent New Year’s day and week.
 We loved our visit to this beautiful area of Spain.
-The country holds a special place for us as the first European country my kids visited many years ago.
-We covered many of the city’s must see attractions but also rented a car for some day trips.
+The country holds a special place for us as the first European country my kids visited many years ago when we spent time in Madrid.
+This was our 7-Day Barcelona itinerary that include things to do, muse-see attractions and day trips.

-This itinerary can also be customized for 3 or 5-day itineraries depending on your time.
-More detailed posts will come in the next few weeks but I hope this helps with your Barcelona planning especially if you’re not visiting during the summer and not planning to spend a lot of time at the beaches sunbathing.
+This itinerary is also customizable for 3 or 5-day itineraries depending on your time.
+I hope this helps with your Barcelona planning especially if you’re not visiting during the summer and not planning to spend a lot of time at the beaches sunbathing or if you’re traveling with teens and tweens.

 Day 1 – Parc Guell and La Sagrada Familia

 We wanted to cover two of Barcelona’s top attractions on our first day since we knew it was a busy week with many people visiting for the New Year.
 Antoni Gaudi was a famed Catalan architect.
-His unique masterpieces and lasting legacies are very much alive in Barcelona and visiting these two attractions will show you just why he was so admired.
+His unique masterpieces and lasting legacies are very much alive in Barcelona.
+Visiting these two attractions will show you just why he was so admired.

 Parc Guell

 There is nothing quite like this whimsical and colorful park.
-Gaudi was hired for what was originally slated as a housing community and park for the aristocrats and the rich.
-He planned 60 houses (only two were completed), a market and English style gardens but the project never finished.
+Officials hired Gaudi for originally slated as a housing community and park for the aristocrats and the rich.
+He planned 60 houses (with only two completed), a market and English style gardens but the project never finished.
 Today, the park covers 42 acres and is a UNESCO World Heritage site.

 Don’t miss the colorful mosaic lizard seen on many postcards and souvenirs.
-It was easy to walk around and admire the quirky structures like the Sala Hipóstila that was supposed to be the marketplace with its grand columns and beautiful mosaics on the ceiling.
+We easily walked around and admired the quirky structures like the Sala Hipóstila.
+They intended it as the marketplace with its grand columns and beautiful mosaics on the ceiling.

 La Sagrada Familia

-This is a designated UNESCO World Heritage site and a Roman Catholoc basilica.
+This is a designated UNESCO World Heritage site and a Roman Catholic basilica.
 The church has three facades to commemorate Christ’s life, death and glory.

 Gaudi completed the Nativity Façade and is the most detailed.
-The Passion and Glory Facades were built much later.
+They built the Passion and Glory Facades much later.
 The details are beyond incredible.

 We did the self-guided audio tour which you can reserve online.
 Other guided tours with locals and experts were also available.
 We highly recommend going inside to see the amazing interior and marvel at what Gaudi accomplished.

-The interior was designed to resemble many natural elements.
-The many pillars were built to resemble trees.
+Gaudi designed the interior to resemble natural elements, with the many pillars resembling trees.
 We were here about an hour before sunset.
 The lighting coming through the stained glass windows was beyond magical.

 Day 2 – Explore Camp Nou, Passeig de Gracia, Gaudi’s Houses and La Rambla/La Boqueria/Gothic Quarter

 Meanwhile, my daughter and I spent the time before meeting up with them shopping at Passeig de Gracia.
-This is one of Barcelona’s famous boulevards lined with beautiful architecture and so many stores ranging from spain’s famous brands like Mango and Zara to luxury brands likecartier, Gucci amd Louis Vuitton.
+This is one of Barcelona’s famous boulevards, lined with stunning architecture and a variety of stores, from Spain’s well-known brands like Mango and Zara to luxury names like Cartier, Gucci, and Louis Vuitton.

-Casa Batllo is a townhouse whose exterior was designed by Gaudi.
+Gaudi designed Casa Batllo’s (a townhouse) exterior.
 It’s a Modernist style with no straight lines and covered in mosaics.
 The line to get in was quite long when we passed by.
-Next door is Casa Amatller designed by another Catalan architect Josep Puig I Cadafalch.
+Right next door is Casa Amatller, designed by another Catalan architect, Josep Puig I Cadafalch.

 La Rambla connects Christopher Columbus Monument to Placa Catalunya – less than a mile long – tree lined – surrounded by shops, cafes – pedestrian zone in the middle of one lane roads that seemed built for tiny cars.
 You’ll find everything here.
 Go off the side streets